 After I register, what happens next?

-We will be staying in three-star hotels in Venice, Florence, and Rome.
+We will be staying in three-star hotels throughout the program.
 The names of the accommodations are available to all families once they have signed up.

 What are the safety qualifications for our staff?